wzgrx/ComfyUI-nunchaku/README.md

     **Note: If you rename the model folder, ensure that `comfy_config.json` is present in the folder.
 You can find this file in our corresponding repositories on [Hugging Face](https://huggingface.co/collections/mit-han-lab/svdquant-67493c2c2e62a1fc6e93f45c) or [ModelScope](https://modelscope.cn/collections/svdquant-468e8f780c2641).**

-  * `cache_threshold`: Adjusts the [First-Block Cache](https://github.com/chengzeyi/ParaAttention?tab=readme-ov-file#first-block-cache-our-dynamic-caching) tolerance like `residual_diff_threshold` in [WaveSpeed](https://github.com/chengzeyi/Comfy-WaveSpeed).
-Increasing the value enhances speed at the cost of quality.
-A typical setting is 0.12.
+  * `cache_threshold`: Controls the [First-Block Cache](https://github.com/chengzeyi/ParaAttention?tab=readme-ov-file#first-block-cache-our-dynamic-caching) tolerance, similar to `residual_diff_threshold` in [WaveSpeed](https://github.com/chengzeyi/Comfy-WaveSpeed).
+Increasing this value improves speed but may reduce quality.
+A typical value is 0.12.
 Setting it to 0 disables the effect.

-  * `attention`: The attention implementation method.
-It can be `flash-attention2` or our `nunchaku-fp16`.
-Our `nunchaku-fp16` is ~1.2× faster than `flash-attention2` without loss of precision.
-For Turing GPUs (20-series GPUs) where `flash-attention2` is not supported, you can only use `nunchaku-fp16`.
+  * `attention`: Defines the attention implementation method.
+You can choose between `flash-attention2` or `nunchaku-fp16`.
+Our `nunchaku-fp16` is approximately 1.2× faster than `flash-attention2` without compromising precision.
+For Turing GPUs (20-series), where `flash-attention2` is unsupported, you must use `nunchaku-fp16`.

   * `cpu_offload`: Enables CPU offloading for the transformer model.
 While this reduces GPU memory usage, it may slow down inference.

     - When set to `auto`, it will automatically detect your available GPU memory.
-If your GPU has more than **14GiB** of memory, offloading will be disabled.
+If your GPU has more than 14GiB of memory, offloading will be disabled.
 Otherwise, it will be enabled.
-    - **Memory usage will be further optimized in node v0.2.**
+    - **Memory usage will be further optimized in node later.**

   * `device_id`: Indicates the GPU ID for running the model.

-  * `data_type`: The data type of the dequantized tensors.
-For Turing GPUs (20-series GPUs) do not support `bfloat16` and can only choose `float16`.
+  * `data_type`: Defines the data type for the dequantized tensors.
+Turing GPUs (20-series) do not support `bfloat16` and can only use `float16`.

-  * `i2f_mode`: The GEMM implemenation mode on Turing GPUs (20-series GPUs).
-You can simply leave it as the default choice.
+  * `i2f_mode`: For Turing (20-series) GPUs, this option controls the GEMM implementation mode. `enabled` and `always` modes exhibit minor differences.
+This option is ignored on other GPU architectures.

 * **Nunchaku FLUX LoRA Loader**: A node for loading LoRA modules for SVDQuant FLUX models.

   * Place your LoRA checkpoints in the `models/loras` directory.
 These will appear as selectable options under `lora_name`.
   * `lora_strength`: Controls the strength of the LoRA module.
-  * You can link **multiple LoRA nodes** together.
+  * You can connect **multiple LoRA nodes** together.
-  * **Note**: Starting from v0.2.0, you do not need to convert the LoRAs.
-Please input the **original LoRA files** to the loader.
+  * **Note**: Starting from version 0.2.0, there is no need to convert LoRAs.
+Simply provide the **original LoRA files** to the loader.

 * **Nunchaku Text Encoder Loader**: A node for loading the text encoders.